Elemento-Modular-Cloud/hackathon2023/README.md

 # License
 The code developed in this hackaton belongs to Elemento s.r.l. add your name in the license for a correct acknoledgment of your work

+# Help
+Do you need help?
+[Open an issue on us](https://github.com/Elemento-Modular-Cloud/helpcenter)